-This marine blue was never mentioned in this post but
+This marine blue was never mentioned in this post but she was posing so nicely that I couldn't resist! |

 One downside is the neighbourhood is very modern.
 That means that the flower beds are chocked full of distasteful garden shrubs and there is naught a weed to be found.
 There is a gully along the east side of the apartment complex boundary though which I scouted out today.